ddean4040/bbPress-Topics-for-Posts/readme.txt

 Initial Release

 == Upgrade Notice ==

+= 1.5 =
+Many fixes and new features.
+NOTE: If you have copied the ``comments-bbpress.php`` file to your theme, read the changelog and check the new file for important changes.

 = 1.4 =
 Bug fix for duplicate topics, pagination issues; added bulk processing of existing posts